Soleunique Dance Company

 What is company class and why do we have it?

 Company class is an important part of the Soleunique training program.
 This is where your directors have a chance to focus directly on the members of the company and their individual skills.
-This also prepares the body of the dancer for a long, yet healthy rehearsal.
+This also prepares the body of the dancer for an extended, yet safe rehearsal.
 Company class is not open to the public and only Soleunique members may attend.

 How long is an average rehearsal?

-Following a 60-minute company class, rehearsals will range from 3 to 7 additional hours.
-In the early months of the season, most rehearsals will last about 8 hours.
-Lunch breaks will be provided.
+Following a 60-minute company class, rehearsals will range from 3 to 6 additional hours (on Saturdays), or up to 4 hours on Tuesday evenings.
+Lunch breaks will be provided on monthly Saturday rehearsals.
 The length of your individual day will be determined by the quantity of dances you are cast in or understudying/apprenticing.

 What happens if I miss a rehearsal?

 It is your responsibility to inform a director electronically (by e-mail), no less than 1 week prior to the date you will be missing.
 An understudy/apprentice will stand in for you.
 You must contact your understudy and/or review the rehearsal video and prove that you have caught up and learned your part in order to participate in the following rehearsal.
 If you cannot show that you have done your homework, your understudy will permanently replace you in that dance.

 What is an 'apprentice/understudy', and what does the role require?